talkjs/tutorials/how-to-add-chat-to-a-blazor-app-with-talkjs/how-to-add-chat-to-a-blazor-app-with-talkjs.md

     protected override async Task OnInitializedAsync()
     {
         // Populate Users
-        // In real world application this would come from the database
+        // In a real world application, this would come from the database
         //First participant/You
         Me = new User()
             {